 In 2021, RAM joined the Net-Zero Asset Manager's initiative and committed to meeting Net-Zero emissions by 2050.
-To stay on the Net-Zero path it is important to set interim goals: we've committed to reducing the carbon emission intensity by 33% as of 2025 and by 50% as of 2030.
-68% of our AUM would be managed under this commitment.
+Staying on track requires setting and meeting interim targets - and we're pleased to confirm that we have already reached our 2025 goal of a 33% reduction in carbon emission intensity (scope 1 + scope 2), based on our 2019 baseline.
+Our next objective is a 50% reduction by 2030.

+This reduction target covers our Systematic Fund range and the RAM Strata Credit Fund, which together represent over 80% of our current AUM.
 To meet these targets, we apply three approaches: allocation, engagement and divestment.